events555/Rbuild/README.md

   forth between the chat window.
 * server.js: Backend of the chat window.
 Currently uses socket.io and express to send messages/notify of connections and disconnections in the chat window.

-Updated 4/16: Implemented saving chat history to a database.
-Currently, still requires an emit back into the chat log to display the chat history.
-Saves into the sql database, but cannot display onto the website.
-Last thing that needs to be implemented is creating socket.io rooms based on user-id.

 To run:
 * Type "npm run devStart" into the console to run nodemon so that it is constantly running the server.